HaxeFoundation/haxe-markdown/README.md

 haxe-markdown
 =============
-A Markdown parser in Haxe, ported from [Dart Markdown](https://github.com/dpeek/dart-markdown).
+A Markdown parser in Haxe, ported from [dart-markdown](https://github.com/dpeek/dart-markdown).

 Introduction
 ------------

-_Markdown_, created by John Gruber, author of the [Daring Fireball blog](http://daringfireball.net/).
-The original source of Markdown can be found at [Daring Fireball - Markdown](http://daringfireball.net/projects/markdown/).
+_Markdown_, created by John Gruber, author of the [Daring Fireball blog](http://daringfireball.net).
+The original source of Markdown can be found at [Daring Fireball - Markdown](http://daringfireball.net/projects/markdown).

 Installation
 ------------